 Violation of due process

-Schoen’s presentation played several audio video mashups of House Managers’ prior two days of presentation showing media reports about the Capitol riots and Trump’s alleged involvement in the events, “The frequency with which House Managers relied on unproven media reports shocked me as I sat in this chamber.”
+Schoen’s presentation played several audio-video mashups of House Managers’ prior two days of the presentation showing media reports about the Capitol riots and Trump’s alleged involvement in the events, “The frequency with which House Managers relied on unproven media reports shocked me as I sat in this chamber.”

 Schoen played a montage that focused on the repetition in the Dems’ footage of the word “reportedly.”

 “As any trial lawyer will tell you, ‘reportedly’ is a euphemism for ‘I have no real evidence.’
 Reportedly is not the standard in any American setting in which any semblance of due process is afforded an accused.
 Reportedly isn’t even ‘here is some circumstantial evidence.’
 It is exactly as reliable as ‘I Googled this for you.’”